-We sometimes suspect the fear of moving too fast or changing too fast scares those in power, especially if their overarching goal is simply to hold onto power.
-It's true that fear-based reactions to our work are common-we have heard often of how "we don't fully understand the issue."
+We know the fear of moving too fast or changing too fast is often whispered through clenched teeth, with a wagging finger, or eyeroll when working to push forward.
+It's true that sometimes incremental change is needed and we must move slowly, strategically and diligently.
+But we also recognize that fear-based reactions to this type of work are common - we have heard often of how "we don't fully understand the issue."
 We've been mocked, ridiculed, discredited and pointed to as an example of how not to get things done.
-We are intimately familiar with a phrase common here in Savannah-"it matters who carries the water"-meaning, the messenger of a proposal or political task matters, and the often brutal and confusing navigation of personal-power politics in the city in which we live.
-We try not to focus on these realities, and instead focus on the strategies that will push this work forward.
+We are intimately familiar with a phrase common here in Savannah - "it matters who carries the water" - meaning, the messenger of a proposal or political task matters, and we're familiar with the often brutal and confusing navigation of personalpower politics in the city in which we live.
+We try not to focus on these realities, which are in fact just that realities - and instead focus on the strategies that will push this work forward.